Peak Wind Gust Of 77 MPH Recorded In SE Wyoming Sunday - NewsBreak

 Peak Wind Gust Of 77 MPH Recorded In SE Wyoming Sunday

 While southeast Wyoming residents are used to wind gusts in the 45 to 50 mph range, Sunday was pretty windy even by our standards.
-The Cheyenne Office of...kgab.com
+The Cheyenne Office of...y95country.com

 While southeast Wyoming residents are used to wind gusts in the 45 to 50 mph range, Sunday was pretty windy even by our standards.
-The Cheyenne Office of...kgab.com
+The Cheyenne Office of...y95country.com

 Comments / 0